quisquous/cactbot/README.md

 Timeline files and triggers for text and sound alerts are found in [ui/raidboss/data](ui/raidboss/data), timeline files with `.txt` extension and trigger files with `.ts` extension.

-In this screenshot, the raidboss module is highlighted, with the timeline circled in red, and the text alerts circled in yellow, with an `alert`-level text message visible.
+In this screenshot, the raidboss overlay is highlighted, with the timeline circled in red, and the text alerts circled in yellow, with an `alert`-level text message visible.

 ![raidboss screenshot](screenshots/Raidboss.png)